Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Construction

 (1) \emph{Define ‘‘Category'' and Taxonomy}.
 We first create a single top-level class: Category, before specializing it with subclasses.
 We further break down each class layer by layer, for example, \emph{electronic components} are broken down into some subclasses, such as \emph{LED}, \emph{power supply}, \etc. To evaluate the quality of Category definition, we schedule qualified human resources (experts in e-commerce, 30 person/day) to go through a daily review process.
 The main concern of Category quality includes: (i) if the class label definition is clear and reasonable enough; (ii) if a category contains its child nodes completely; (iii) if a category excludes child nodes of other categories; (iv) if products associated with the category category is popular enough; (v) if the category is acknowledged by customers and sellers.
 Domain experts will rate and tune each category according to these factors every day.

-(2) \emph{Create Multi-Modal Instances of ‘‘Category''}.
+(2) \emph{Create Multimodal Instances of ‘‘Category''}.
 In fact, the instances of ‘‘Category'' are products in business scenarios.
 We randomly sample some products for each leaf node in category taxonomy from Alibaba e-commerce platform.
-We then associate products with other classes/concepts through object properties $\mathcal{R}_{obj}$, \eg, $\langle$iPhone 14 Pro, \texttt{brandIs}, Apple$\rangle$.
-We then define data properties $\mathcal{R}_{data}$ of each product to express its attribute-related information, \eg, $\langle$iPhone 14 Pro, \texttt{weight}, 206g$\rangle$.
-Particularly, we retrieve the textual corpus of product description and images of products from Alibaba e-commerce platform, and link them to products with two data properties (\texttt{rdfs:comment}, \texttt{imageIs}), enabling \textbf{\emph{multimodal knowledge about products}}, \ie. textual descriptions and images.
+To address the challenge of \emph{multiple modalities} in business KG construction, we formalize multimodal information of products all in triple format with different relations.
+To organize \emph{semi-structured association and attribute information}, we associate products with other classes/concepts through object properties $\mathcal{R}_{obj}$, \eg, $\langle$iPhone 14 Pro, \texttt{brandIs}, Apple$\rangle$; we then define data properties $\mathcal{R}_{data}$ of each product to express its attribute-related information, \eg, $\langle$iPhone 14 Pro, \texttt{weight}, 206g$\rangle$.
+Particularly, to organize \emph{unstructured attribute information}, we retrieve the textual corpus of product description and images of products from Alibaba e-commerce platform, and link them to products with two data properties (\texttt{rdfs:comment}, \texttt{imageIs}), enabling \textbf{\emph{multimodal knowledge about products}}, \ie. textual descriptions and images.

 \textbf{Construction of ‘‘Place'' and ‘‘Brand''.} We generally utilize \emph{a schema mapping approach} \cite{ISWC2021_CKGG,CCKS2017_CrowdGeoKG} to construct ‘‘Place'' and ‘‘Brand'' from diverse sources.